Ben Affleck: Democratic Party involvement

 In the early 2000s, Affleck often expressed an interest in running for political office one day, but since 2007, he has denied any political ambitions and spoken repeatedly about the need for campaign finance reform.
 In 2005, The Washington Post reported that Virginia Democrats were trying to persuade Affleck to run as a Senate candidate.
 His publicist dismissed the rumor.
 In 2012, political pundits and Democratic strategists including Bob Shrum and Tad Devine speculated that Affleck was considering running for a Massachusetts Senate seat.
-Affleck denied the rumor, and joked that he "also won't be throwing my hat in the ring to run the U.N."
+Affleck denied the rumor, and joked that he "also won't be throwing my hat in the ring to run the UN".